Drehverschluss/HeroesHUD/README.md

 This plugin generates for each player, a HUD that gives you the most important information about your Hero classes.

+    v1.5b6 - Work on GUI.
+    	 - Changed position From Spezialisations Button.
+    	 - Now you become always the correct Specs for the choosen class.
     V1.5b5 - Alot More feature on Prim and Prof Buttons!
     	 - Bug fixed wich happens if you dont have a Secound class and you try to push the button!
     V1.5b4 - More Work on the SelectGUI!